Types of Fuel Additives

 Depending on the producer, these pills can act as octane boosters or simple power enhancers.
 The majority offer an increase in MPG while being inexpensive to run and easy to use.

-One differentiating experience comes from the producers of Clean Boost® Fuel Pills™.
-These fuel pills provide enhancements to the fuel that cleans injectors, increase fuel mileage, enhances throttle response and power with burn rates that make the combustion chambers, fuel lines, and exhaust components much cleaner.
+One differentiating experience comes from the producers of Combust® Fuel Pills™.
+These fuel pills provide enhancements to the fuel that cleans injectors, increase fuel mileage, enhances throttle response and power.
+Also enhances burn rates that make the combustion chambers, fuel lines, and exhaust components much cleaner.

-Simply put, Clean Boost® Fuel Pills™ enhance the fuel in your car, pickup, ATV, motorcycle, boat, RV, lawnmower, snowblower, etc. combustion system without the need for any mechanical tweaks, the engine will burn fuel more efficiently with the end result being less emissions, more power per stroke and lower fuel consumption... all in a very convenient, easy to use pill.
+Simply put, Combust® Fuel Pills™ enhance the fuel in your car, pickup, ATV, motorcycle, boat, RV, lawnmower, snowblower, etc. combustion system without the need for any mechanical tweaks.
+The engine will burn fuel more efficiently with the end result being less emissions, more power per stroke and lower fuel consumption... all in a very convenient, easy to use pill.

 Fuel Injector Cleaners

-The way a fuel injector system works is by raising up the pressure of the gas in the fuel system and delivering it, when needed, onto the piston head, in a spray type of manner through the injector nozzle.
+The way a fuel injector system works is by raising up the pressure of the gas in the fuel system. delivering it, when needed, onto the piston head, in a spray type of manner through the injector nozzle.

-One of the issues fuel injectors can experience is a reduction of pressure or a full on clogging of injectors themselves.
+One issue fuel injectors can experience is a reduction of pressure or a full on clogging of injectors themselves.
 This can happen due to the impurities in the fuel and also because of carbon deposits inside the engine.

 What does a Fuel injector cleaner do?

-This type of fuel additive should contain polyetheramine (PEA) that is designed to dissolve carbon deposits and enable the fuel system to "safely wash"away the residues.
+This type of fuel additives should contain polyetheramine (PEA).
+PEA is designed to dissolve carbon deposits and enable the fuel system to "safely wash"away the residues.